• Skip to content

 There’s also evidence that stem cell therapy can cause side effects like fever, tumour growth, abnormal bone growth, seizures, infection, allergic reaction and immune system rejection.

-Stem cell therapy for autism characteristics is not recommended in Australia.
+Stem cell therapy for autism characteristics is not available or recommended in Australia.

-If you’re thinking about stem cell therapy for your autistic child, see your GP or paediatrician or one of the other professionals working with your child.
-They can talk with you about the risks and benefits of stem cell therapy.
+If you would like more information about stem cell therapy for your autistic child, see your GP or paediatrician or one of the other professionals working with your child.
+They can talk with you about whether stem cell therapy works and what its risks are.

 If your autistic child is having stem cell therapy, your main involvement is taking your child to the treatment clinic.
-You also need to monitor the effects of the therapy.
+You also need to monitor carefully the effects and side-effects of the therapy.

 You can expect stem cell therapy to cost tens of thousands of dollars.
 The cost of this therapy varies depending on the types of stem cells used, the number of treatments, and the clinic.